krithikareddy22/Tic-Tac-Toe/README.md

 🛠️ Technologies Used
 ---------------------

-🔹 HTML5
+🔹 HTML
-🔹 CSS3
+🔹 CSS
-🔹 JavaScript (Vanilla)
+🔹 JavaScript
-🔹 Google Fonts (Outfit, Mochiy Pop One)
-🔹 Font Awesome (for icons)

 🕹️ How to Play
 ---------------

 1️⃣ Pick Player 1's mark: ❌ or ⭕
 2️⃣ Choose Solo Mode (vs CPU)
 3️⃣ Player ❌ always goes first
 4️⃣ Get three marks in a row to win